-To the locking / unlocking status, press the button \bigcirc or the button \bigcirc on the remote control key.
+To the locking / unlocking status, press the button $\bigcirc$ or the button $\bigcirc$ on the remote control key.

-A warning appears in the instrument panel if the tailgate is open or not properly closed.
-An audible warning is also given if the tailgate is opened while the vehicle is moving faster than 6 km/h.
+A warning appears in the instrument panel if the tailgate is open or not properly closed.\ An audible warning is also given if the tailgate is opened while the vehicle is moving faster than 6 km/h.\

 - Always close the tailgate properly.
 Risk of accident or injury. - The tailgate must not be opened when the reverse or rear fog lights are lit.
 This may damage the lighting units. - Do not close the tailgate by pushing it down with your hand on the window.
 The glass could shatter.
 Risk of injury! - Ensure the tailgate is locked after closing.
-If not, it may open unexpectedly while driving. - If the tailgate is not properly closed, open it with the handle and close it correctly.
-Do no try to close it by pressing on the tailgate surface as this may lead to a damaged surface. - Never allow children to play in or around the vehicle.
+If not, it may open unexpectedly while driving. - Never allow children to play in or around the vehicle.
 A locked vehicle can be subjected to extremely high and low temperatures, depending on the time of year.
 This could cause serious injuries/illness.
 It could even have fatal consequences.
 Close and lock both the tailgate and all the other doors when you are not using the vehicle. - Never close the tailgate without observing and ensuring it is clear, to do otherwise could cause serious injury to you and others.
 Make sure that no one is in the path of the tailgate. - Never drive with the tailgate open or half-closed, exhaust gasses may penetrate into the interior of the vehicle.
 Danger of poisoning! - If only the boot is opened then do not leave the key inside.
 The vehicle may not be opened if the key is left inside.